Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Experiments

 \subsection{Fashion-MNIST}

 Fashion-MNIST provides a first foray into higher-dimensional data, but at a scale still approachable by MLP models.
-Using a 10-epoch training window, we plot bootstrapped loss evolutions in Figure~\ref{fig:FashionMNISTLosses}.
+Using a 10-epoch training window, we plot bootstrapped accuracy evolutions in Figure~\ref{fig:FashionMNISTAccuracies} and loss evolutions in Figure~\ref{fig:FashionMNISTLosses}.

-At this slightly larger experimental scale, the benefits of our proposed algorithm become more apparent.
-Despite achieving the best final training loss of any method, \emph{K-FAC} significantly overfits even before reaching other algorithms' final training losses.
-While this is a recognised issue with K-FAC \citep{martens_kronecker-factored_2018}, and the fundamental idea of minimising a test loss by optimising a training loss frustrates the application of naïvely-powerful optimisers, the impact is to make \emph{K-FAC} undesirable in this application. \emph{SGD Full}, \emph{Adam} and \emph{AdamQLR} all perform very similarly, generalising better than \emph{K-FAC} and overfitting to a far lesser degree. \emph{AdamQLR} is the most performant algorithm by a very small margin.
-We emphasise that the number of training epochs was chosen arbitrarily based on existing work, so the flattening-out of \emph{AdamQLR}'s test loss at later times indicates robustness, not preferential treatment.
-We note again the strong performance of \emph{AdamQLR (Untuned)}.
+While \emph{K-FAC} achieves the best final training loss, its loss evolution plots reveal a significant tendency to overfit.
+While this is a recognised issue with K-FAC \citep{martens_kronecker-factored_2018}, and the fundamental idea of minimising a test loss by optimising a training loss frustrates the application of naïvely-powerful optimisers, the impact is to question \emph{K-FAC}'s desirability in this application. \emph{SGD Full}, \emph{Adam} and \emph{AdamQLR} all perform very similarly, showing less overfitting but being essentially indistinguishable. \emph{Adam (Untuned)}'s underperformance of \emph{AdamQLR (Untuned)} thus demonstrates that the additional heuristics of the latter improve robustness more than outright performance.
+Surprisingly, adding further complexity in the form of \emph{K-FAC} seems to \emph{worsen} the overfitting problem.